Select Page

 1. The Cold War: An Overview

-The Cold War was a political standoff between the United States and the Soviet Union, which lasted from the end of World War II until the early 1990s.
-Although no direct military confrontation took place between the two superpowers, tensions ran high, leading to proxy wars, nuclear arms race, and espionage.
+The Cold War was a Cold War, or a political stand off between the United States and the Soviet Union, from the conclusion of the second world war until the early 1990s.
+No direct military confrontation took place between the two superpowers, but tensions were high, causing proxy wars, nuclear arms race and espionage.

 1.1 The Division of Germany

-After World War II, Germany was taken over by the Allied forces, consisting of the United States, the Soviet Union, the United Kingdom, and France.
-However, the ideological differences between the Soviet Union and the Western Allies quickly escalated, resulting in the division of Germany into the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+After World War II Germany was occupied by the Allied powers, the United States, the Soviet Union, the United Kingdom and France.
+But this ideological gap between the Soviet Union and Western Allies soon escalated into the division of Germany into the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).

 2. The Separation of Berlin

-Berlin, as the capital of Germany, was also divided into two sections: West Berlin, governed by the Western Allies, and East Berlin, which fell under the jurisdiction of the Soviet Union.
+Berlin, as the capital of Germany, was also divided into two sections: Governing West Berlin, with the Western Allies and East Berlin being under Soviets’ jurisdiction.

 2.1 The Mass Exodus